Robert Zhao Renhui: Artworks

-A Guide to the Flora and Fauna of the World, 2013.
-Courtesy of the artist and ShanghART Gallery.

 A Guide to the Flora and Fauna of the World is a project commissioned by Singapore Biennale 2013: If The World Changed.
 Responding to this title, the installation seeks to document and reflect upon the impact of human intervention on the natural world, whether by deliberate, direct means, such as square apples in South Korea, or by evolving to adapt to the stresses from their changing environment.
 Its accompanying publication, designed in collaboration with graphic designer Hanson Ho of H55, is presented as an encyclopaedic dossier in an archival box.
-Its design won The President’s Design Award’s Designer of the Year 2014.
+Its design won The President's Design Award's Designer of the Year 2014.

 A Guide to the Flora and Fauna of the World has been exhibited around the world including at the Centre of Contemporary Photography, Australia; Les Rencontres d'Arles, France; and Biel/Bienne Festival of Photography, Switzerland, in 2015; Chobi Mela IX, India, in 2017; Sunderland Museum and Winter Garden, United Kingdom; and FotoFest, United States, in 2019; Center for Book Arts, United States, in 2021; and 9th Bi-City Biennale of Urbanism\Architecture, China, in 2022.
 The set of 64 photographs from this project has been acquired by Tate Modern, United Kingdom.